 This course is industry recognised by ScreenSkills, the industry-led skills body for the UK's screen-based industries, and carries the ScreenSkills quality mark which indicates courses best suited to prepare students for a career in the screen industries.

 You’ll gain an understanding of facial anatomy and basic make-up artistry for the full face.
 This includes foundation, highlighting, concealing, correcting, blush, eyes, eyebrows and false lash application and lips.
 You’ll also discover how to analyse the colour and age of skin to effectively work with a range of skin tones and ages.
+All your work will be assessed on HD camera under a variety of lighting set ups.

 For more information see our basic media make-up and hair course.